tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 ### 3.2 Confound regressors

 Before the first-level analysis of the emotion task data can be conducted, the confound regressor model needs to be extracted from the data.
 The confound regressors are extracted using the *extract_confound_regressors* method of the EmotionTask class.
-This method computes a total of 36 nuisance parameters, following recent recommendations by [Satterthwaite et al. (2013)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3811142/), [Ciric et al. (2017)](https://www.sciencedirect.com/science/article/pii/S1053811917302288), [Parkes et al. (2018)](https://www.sciencedirect.com/science/article/pii/S1053811917310972), [Ciric et al. (2018)](https://www.nature.com/articles/s41596-018-0065-y), and [Satterthwaite et al. (2019)](https://onlinelibrary.wiley.com/doi/full/10.1002/hbm.23665): i.e., the six realignment parameters (6P). their derivatives (12P), quadratic terms (18P), and quadratic terms of their derivatives (24P), as well as the white-matter, CSF, and global mean signal (27P), their derivatives (30P), quadratic terms (33P), and quadratic terms of their derivatives (36P).
+This method computes a total of 9 nuisance parameters: i.e., the six realignment parameters (6P). and the white-matter, CSF, and global mean signal (27P).

 To execute the *extract_confound_regressors* method, enter the following code in the console: